 6. Women's Day in London

 International Women's Day is celebrated around the world on March 8.
-Any place and any time is a good time to celebrate this holiday for equality, but in London there is a special atmosphere on this day.
+Any place and any time is a good time to celebrate this holiday for equality, but in London there is a special atmosphere on that day.
 In addition to the usual marches that take place in the cities, London organizes talks, activities, workshops and all kinds of events related to this day.

 It is also a day to remember the great British female figures such as Margaret Thatcher, Virginia Woolf or Diana of Wales.
 Enjoying London from a feminist perspective is always interesting.